3.1 Managing and assessing confidential material

 Other interested parties

 From time to time, other parties will need to have information from submissions or PBAC agenda papers released for specific purposes.
 These include – but are not limited to – giving technical or expert advice, assisting with implementation or providing a consumer perspective.
-Examples of the people who may have access to this material are other officers within the department, such as the Therapeutic Goods Administration (TGA) and Office of Health Protection, and non-department employees such as clinicians or other health care professionals, members of the Australian Technical Advisory Group on Immunisation (ATAGI) and its working parties (for vaccine submissions only), employees of the National Prescribing Service, and officers from the Australian Government Department of Human Services.
+Examples of the people who may have access to this material are other officers within the department, such as the Therapeutic Goods Administration (TGA) and Population Health Division, and non-department employees such as clinicians or other health care professionals, members of the Australian Technical Advisory Group on Immunisation (ATAGI) and its working parties (for vaccine submissions only), employees of the National Prescribing Service, and officers from the Australian Government Services Australia.

 Where these other parties are not currently Australian Government employees, they will have access to submission material after they sign a Deed of Confidentiality that includes text about not disclosing any information provided in the agenda papers to a ‘third party’.
 All attendees at meetings are required to dispose of any electronic and paper material appropriately.